n7tae/smart-group-server/README.md

 This Smart Group Server should have a unique IP address when it logs into QuadNet.
 That means you probably won't be able to run it from your home if you also have an ircddb gateway running from home.
 You probably shouldn't run it from your home anyway.
 The computer your Smart Group Server is running on should have reliable, 24/7 internet access and reliable, 24/7 power.
 It should also be properly protected from hackers.
 There are plenty of companies that provide virtual severs that easily fulfill these requirements for verly little money.
 (You don't need much horse-power for a typical Smart Group Server.
 For example, a $5/month server on Amazon Lightsail works fine.)

-Also the Smart Group Server needs to have a unique callsign in QuadNet.
+Also the Smart Group Server needs to have a unique callsign in QuadNet, one that will not be used by another client on QuadNet.
 Ideally, you should use a Club callsign, see the Configuring section below.

 ## Building